Seijun Suzuki: Suzuki v. Nikkatsu

 On 7 June, after repeated attempts to reason with Nikkatsu, Suzuki took the studio to court, suing for breach of contract and personal damages amounting to ¥7 380 000.
-He also demanded that Hori send letters of apology to the three major newspapers on account that Hori's statements gave the impression that all of his films were bad.
+He also demanded that Hori send letters of apology to the three major newspapers on the ground that Hori's statements gave the impression that all of his films were bad.
 He then called a press conference with representatives of the Directors Guild of Japan, the Actors Guild, the Scriptwriters Guild, ATG and the Cine Club.
-Among the participates were directors Nagisa Oshima, Masahiro Shinoda and Kei Kumai.
+Among the participants were directors Nagisa Oshima, Masahiro Shinoda and Kei Kumai.
 The only group not represented was the Nikkatsu Directors Association.

 The Cine Club held a public demonstration on 12 June, which resulted in the formation of a joint committee supporting Suzuki against Nikkatsu.
 The committee was composed mostly of directors, actors, large student film groups and independent filmmakers.
 This also marked the first time the public became involved in a type of dispute normally confined to the industry.
 The Cine Club, and other similar groups, mobilized the public, holding panel discussions and leading mass demonstrations against the studio.
 The public support, garnered at the height of student movement, was based on a wide appreciation of Suzuki's films and the idea that audiences should be able to see the types of films they wanted to see.
 This shook the film industry by the fact that the public was making demands rather than passively accepting their product.

 Throughout the lawsuit, 19 witnesses were heard over a two and a half-year process including directors, newspaper reporters, film critics and two members of the film-going public.
 Kohshi Ueno writes of Suzuki's own testimony on the making of Branded to Kill, "A film scheduled for production was suddenly deemed inappropriate and Suzuki was called in at very short notice to fill the gap.
 The release date had already been set when Suzuki was asked to write the script.
 He suggested dropping the script when the head of the studio told him he had to read it twice before he understood it, but the company directed him to make the film.
 According to Suzuki, Nikkatsu was in no position to criticize him for a film that he made to help them out in an emergency."
 Suzuki had never before disclosed this information or discussed any internal company affairs and his testimony exposed the fact that the major studios assigned films to directors at random, improperly publicized them and expected directors to carry any blame.